-Dallas Ducar is a researcher, contemplative, and nurse practitioner.
+Dallas Ducar is a contemplative clinician.
 Dallas now serves as Clinical Lead for Mental Health Services at the MGH Transgender Health Program.
-Inspired by others, Dallas’ main research interests include ethics, contemplative sciences, trauma, and resilience.
-Her primary methodology harnesses the power of ethics and prosociality, collaborating with vulnerable populations using the Community Based Participatory Action Research (CBPAR) model.
+Inspired by others, Dallas’ main interest involves revolutionizing healthcare, and empowering gender diverse (transgender and non-binary) individuals.
 She continually works to create a more celebratory and open hearted queer-friendly healthcare environment.

 Her primary areas of interest include ethics, trauma, and resilience.
 Dallas' philosophical work centers on morality, existentialism, and identity theory.
 She believes that meaning-making is crucial to a healthy life.